 Students are encouraged to apply after completion of their junior year of high school to gain acceptance.
+Applicants to Northwood University may apply online at www.northwood.edu.
+Completed applications will be submitted to the Office of Admissions.
 Northwood University's residential campus is located in Midland, Michigan.